laurencelundblade/draft-ietf-cbor-cde/draft-bormann-cbor-det.md

 It is generally difficult to
 rely on exact equality of floating point values, which however is what Deterministic Encoding requires.

-A streamlined specification of the dCBOR numeric-reduction based application profile is proposed in {{-dcbor}}.

 # Using Deterministically Encoded CBOR as a Deterministic Encoding of JSON